 So you have children and you are going to work.
 Maybe by choice, maybe out of necessity?
 You have a kiddo (or kiddos?) so what do you do with them while you are at work?
 What on earth do you look for in a quality child care?
 When my hubby and I were trying to choose a daycare for our little man, we had no clue where to start.
 We didn’t know which questions to ask, or what to watch out for.
 We were flying blind.
 Here’s a list of our experiences with finding childcare, to hopefully make this less stressful for you.

 Are you comfortable with the neighborhood?
 Is it important to you that the daycare be near your place of work?
 Would you rather the daycare were on a main road, or a side street?
 Our little man goes to a daycare that is relatively close to where I work, because I felt better about him not being too far away.
-It’s not incredibly close, even though there are many good daycare centers that are closer I chose the one that I was most comfortable with.
+It’s not incredibly close, even though there are many good daycare centers that are more conveniently located I chose the one that I was most comfortable with.

 How clean does it need to be?
 When my husband and I were searching for a daycare, we visited one that was well known in the community.
 We walked in and it was FILTHY.
 I am not a cleanliness snob by any means, but it was much too dirty for me to consider sending my baby there.
 The one we ultimately chose was beautifully clean.
 Cleaner than my house will ever be, for sure.
 (Not that my house is super dirty, the daycare is just SUPER CLEAN).
 We visited on my lunch break, and even though the kids had just finished eating that place was spotless.

 It important to know the daycare’s policies in order to know if you agree.
 What kind of discipline do they use?
 Do they require the children to be immunized?
 Do they allow kids to come while they are sick?
 Do they have a room where you can breastfeed your baby on your lunch break?
 Most daycare’s have manuals available that you can peruse to gather this information.